wdevore/color_slider_control/README.md

 # Dart Color Slider Selector

 This control creates a simple color selector where the RGB values can be selected by sliding markers.
+It is designed purely in CSS/SVG/Dart; there is no Canvas rendering occurring.

 ![Color Selector](https://raw.githubusercontent.com/wdevore/gradient_colorstops_control/master/gradient_selector.png)